Brink-Software/AksWorkshop/labs/lab8-troubleshooting/src/SOLUTION.md

 ### Remarks

 ImagePullBackOff or ImageErr errors can happen if there are problems accessing the container image registry.
-This include access and permissione issues and wrong names or labels.
+This include access and permission issues and wrong names or labels.

 ## The pods won't start
 The pods could not be started because there where problems with the workload.
 The restart counter of the pod is increasing as well.